Bathroom Window Treatments for Any Decor

 Fixed Balloon Shades for Softness

 Fixed balloon shades are not operable and only cover an area at the top of windows, making them a perfect choice for an upstairs master bedroom where privacy isn’t an issue.
-This window treatment works wonders in windows that don’t get a lot of sun in them.
+This window treatment works wonders in windows that don’t have a lot of suns.
 You can use color and patterns to introduce softness to your clean hard lines of marble countertops and marble or tile floors.
 Fixed balloon shades have a series of soft and beautiful swoops in the windows for a decorative yet elegant appearance.
 It’s important to note that you want to mount the shades over the top trim of your windows, so you can open and close the windows easily when the weather is nice outdoors.
 Your fabric of choice for balloon shades should be something that will hold up well with humidity, such as cotton.

 Cafe Curtains: A Quaint Solution